Signed in as:

 I attended my first CEA conference about twenty years ago.
 I enjoyed her membership in the Indiana College English Association so much that I became the ICEA-CEA liaison.
 Now, I am in charge of CEA 2024!
 I am a professor of English at the University of Southern Indiana with a specialization in American Literature.
 On Saturday mornings, I walks dogs—like Obi-Wan--for the Warrick County Humane Society.

-I am a Professor of English at Tarleton State University with a Ph.D. from the University of North Texas and an M.A. in Biblical Studies at Dallas Theological Seminary.
+I am a Professor of English at Tarleton State University with a Ph.D. from the University of North Texas, an M.A. in Biblical Studies at Dallas Theological Seminary, and a B.F.A. in Radio/TV/Film from Texas Christian University.
 I see myself as a teacher, scholar, and community servant.
-I edit two journals and a book series.
-My poetry collection, Migratory Words, appeared in 2016.
-I have receiv
+I have edited CCTE Studies for 23 years.
+My mixe

-I am a Professor of English at Tarleton State University with a Ph.D. from the University of North Texas and an M.A. in Biblical Studies at Dallas Theological Seminary.
+I am a Professor of English at Tarleton State University with a Ph.D. from the University of North Texas, an M.A. in Biblical Studies at Dallas Theological Seminary, and a B.F.A. in Radio/TV/Film from Texas Christian University.
 I see myself as a teacher, scholar, and community servant.
-I edit two journals and a book series.
-My poetry collection, Migratory Words, appeared in 2016.
-I have received the international South Asian Literary Association’s Lifetime Achievement Award, the College English Association Professional Achievement Award, and the Frances Hernández Teacher-Scholar Award by the Conference of College Teachers of English.
-I was recently awarded Tarleton’s College of Liberal and Fine Arts “Engaged Faculty” Award.
+I have edited CCTE Studies for 23 years.
+My mixed-genre collection, Migratory Words, appeared in 2016.
+I have received the international South Asian Literary Association’s Distinguished Achievement Award, the College English Association Professional Achievement Award, and the Frances Hernández Teacher-Scholar Award by the Conference of College Teachers of English.
+I was recently awarded Tarleton’s College of Liberal and Fine Arts “Excellence in Scholarship” and “Engaged Faculty” Award.
+My other passion is music.
+In my spare time, I am a professional musician, and I host a weekly radio show, “The Beatles and Beyond,” which airs live on Wednesdays from 1:06-3 pm (CST), with an encore presentation on Tuesday nights from 8:06-10 pm (CST).
+You can listen to me live here: www.ktrl.org.
+Just click the “Listen Live” button and then click “play.”

 I have been a member of CEA since 2012 and have served on the Board of Directors since 2020.
 In addition to my role as CEA's Second Vice President, I am also the president of the Georgia and Carolinas College English Association.
 A native of the Detroit area, I now serve as the Coordinator of Composition and an Assistant Professor at